pph-collective/TITAN/docs/run_local.md

 We'll use the sample params file `tests/params/basic.yml` in all of these examples, but feel free to use a different one.

-Here is how one performs the basic steps of running the model:
+Here is how to perform the basic steps of running the model:
 ```python
 from .titan.parse_params import create_params
 from .titan.model import HIVModel